 If you are obese and trying to lose weight then quitting food is not a safe way to do that.
-Starvation almost always hampers some of body’s functioning and can cause a liver disorder or heart problem.
+Starvation almost always hampers some of the body’s functioning and can cause a liver disorder or heart problem.

-Based on a single case study, if an obese person stays on a liquid diet with multivitamins and electrolyte administration then he/she can survive for about more than 50 days.
+Based on a single case study, if an obese person stays on a liquid diet with multivitamins and electrolyte administration then he/she can survive for more than 50 days.